Louisville, Kentucky, Programs for Game Design

 University of Louisville

 The University of Louisville is a public research university with three campuses across the city and in eastern Jefferson County.
-An online course is available through the lifelong learning department at the university.
-Students also can enroll in a computer science and computer engineering degree program to take classes relevant to game design.
+An undergraduate game design and programming course is offered through the university's school of engineering.
+Students can also pursue a computer science and computer engineering degree program to take classes relevant to game design.